Zor-El: Post-Crisis and Zero Hour (Birthright) and Infinite Crisis timelines

-New Krypton

-A subsequent flashback in #24 apparently contradicts the Monitor, revealing that "New Earth" Zor-El was not a scientist, although Alura was.
-In current continuity, Zor-El was a Ranger, and got on well with his brother.
-With his encouragement, Alura designed the ship that sent Kara to Earth, as both Kal-El's protector and the last living being who remembered Krypton (since Kal-El was an infant).
-Nothing further has been revealed about the real New Earth Zor-El, as yet.

 In Action Comics #869 it is revealed the Zor-El saved Argo City from Krypton's destruction by engineering a protective dome with his wife Alura.
 However, Brainiac, who was the culprit for Krypton's explosion, returned to finish the job.
-He merged Argo with the Bottle City of Kandor and killed those he considered to be duplicate information.
+He merged Argo with the city of Kandor and killed those he considered to be duplicate information.
 Superman finds the city in Brainiac's ship.
 Zor-El and Alura are able to make contact with Kal-El to enquire about their daughter.
 He was later murdered by Reactron.
-In Supergirl (vol. 5) #43, Zor-El is described as a noted member of Krypton's Artist Guild, and Kara as sharing his creative impulse.

-In Blackest Night crossover, while Kara and Alura are visiting Zor-El's tomb, discussing the situation with Earth, Zor-El is reanimated as a member of the Black Lantern Corps, ready to attack his wife and daughter.
+In Blackest Night crossover, Zor-El is reanimated as a member of the Black Lantern Corps.
 The scientists of New Krypton manage to place a forcefield composed of a counter-energy to the black ring's power source around the planet, cutting off Zor-El's right hand and preventing him from continuing his attack.